jamiejamiebobamie/pegaFlashcards/notes.md

 	the next attempt to access the data page causes Pega to update the data page.
 Pega Platform never refreshes a data page more than one time per
 	interaction, regardless of how the data page refresh options are configured.
-To autopopulate pages with data, Pega Platform provides you with
-	the option to refer to or copy data that is stored in another system or application. when you always need the most current data from an external system or application for a data page use the “Refer to the data page” data page option.
+When you always need the most current data from an external system or application for a data page use the
+	“Refer to the data page” data page option.
 This option does not copy the data.
-Instead, the application refers to the data from the
-	source when needed.
+Instead, the application refers to the data from the source when needed.
 When you need data from a specific point in time, use
 	“Copy data from the data page” data page.